Audit

 Manufacturing audit found a deviation investigation that took 90 days.
 QC audit found another—78 days.
 Packaging found a third—65 days.
 Each auditor documented their finding.
 None of them saw the pattern.

 Seal trends findings across audits.
-Three findings about investigation delays aren't three separate problems—they're one systemic issue requiring one CAPA.
+Three findings about investigation delays aren't three separate problems.
+They're one systemic issue requiring one CAPA.

 Commitment tracking